 Buying these securities achieves two things:

-- Buying assets reduces their interest rate.
+- Lower interest rates.
+Buying assets reduce their interest rate.
 Lower interest rates on these securities may also encourage banks to lend rather than keep securities which are paying low interest.
 Higher lending should help improve economic growth.

 - Increase bank lending leading to higher investment.
 This should stimulate economic growth

-1. After quantitative easing was introduced in 2009, there was a partial recovery.
+After quantitative easing was introduced in 2009, there was a partial recovery.
 But, economic growth was very slow.
-The UK entered a double dip recession in 2012.
+The UK entered a double-dip recession in 2012.

 However, without quantitative easing, the recession may have been even deeper.